 - Their feedback is often biased.
 Employees and long-time customers can provide useful feedback based on their prior use of your existing products.
 But if one of your product goals is to reach new customers, using a pool of independent testers (that are based on your user and buyer personas) will help your team acquire useful data for the broader market that you are targeting with your solution.

 - The key to getting actionable and detailed data faster – make it easy for your product team and testers to get and provide feedbackImplementing a Customer Validation platform that helps you position your product for success starts with having a well-defined, disciplined and efficient testing framework in place.
 A tester recruitment program, automated and customizable reports, the ability to see tester interactions in real-time, and features that allow testers to quickly provide feedback (versus having to fill out a long form or do a detailed interview over the phone with an overworked product manager) are just a few of the elements of a solid Customer Validation program.

 Today’s technology product development teams continue to shrink in size – and are required to do more (and more) with less.
 For many technology companies, using solutions like Centercode’s Customer Validation platform, Test Fairy (a mobile testing platform), and Betabound can help companies speed up the process of deploying a solid Customer Validation framework that can help deliver faster and more meaningful feedback during the product development phase and beyond.

-To learn more about Customer Validation, and to get an inside look at how the Centercode Platform centralizes an entire Alpha, Beta, and Field Testing program in one place, watch a platform demo!
+To learn more about Customer Validation, and to get an inside look at how the Centercode Platform centralizes an entire Alpha, Beta, and Field Testing program in one place, schedule a demo!